-All referrals for a children's social care service will be made by way of an e-CAF referral to Camden's Child and Family Contact team.
-The team is Camden's "front door" for children's social care referrals and accepts referrals for all cases.
+All referrals for a children's social care service will be made by way of an e-CAF referral to Camden's Multi Agency Support Team (MAST) The team is Camden's "front door" for children's social care referrals and accepts referrals for all cases.
+For children with an allocated social worker, referrals will be made directly to them or through their duty desk / team manager.

 Parental consent for referral will be sought but a referral will be made regardless of consent being given in cases where there are safeguarding concerns about the child and making a referral is a proportionate response to those concerns.

-Staff will also share information and work in an integrated way to ensure a coordinated response from agencies to support families and meet the child's needs.
+Staff will also share information and work in an integrated way to ensure a co-ordinated response from agencies to support families and meet the child's needs.